patrick-callum-oconnell/basic_neural_network/README.md

 This is a perceptron-based neural network model built from scratch in python.
 By "from scratch," I mean that no neural network related libraries were used.
 This neural network is written only with the help of the "random" and "math" libraries.

+NOTE: Yes, I know that this could be optimized.
+However, because of the relatively low size of the example input needed to train this model, it only takes about half a minute to train it to over 95% accuracy, so I didn't bother.

 The structure of this model is a two-layer neural network that takes in a vector representation of an 8x8 picture of a black and white hand drawn number, and outputs what number the model thinks it is.
 So, the first layer is made of 64 neurons which each take a value from 0.0-1.0, where 0.0 is completely white, and 1.0 is completely black.
 The output layer is made of 10 neurons, each representing an integer from 0-9 (which is what the network thinks the number is).

 Here is an example of a single example the program would use to train: